 We are pleased to share a handful of anonymous responses from majors (in some cases with minor edits to make small corrections or condense material).
-The program is especially thankful to our alums who responded to the survey, to Susan Brkich (associate director of web services), and the Women, Feminist, and Queer Studies Majors Committee for their invaluable help.
+The program is especially thankful to our alums who responded to the survey, to Susan Brkich (Senior Associate Director of Advancement Communications), and the Women, Feminist, and Queer Studies Majors Committee for their invaluable help.
 We hope you enjoy reading more about what students have done with their Women, Feminist, and Queer Studies major!

 I was a continuing student, an adult with school-age children, already employed as a computer professional.

 The Women’s Studies major has informed my world view, explained my struggles as a woman coming of age in the early 1960s, inspired me to be a fully developed human being, and helped me raise thoughtful and sensitive sons.
 Its broad scope, the fact that it applied to every discipline made the biggest impact.
 As an older student, it was like revisiting everything I had learned but seeing it through a different perspective (a not exclusively male perspective).
 It was validating and empowering.
 I believe I was the first person to declare Women Studies as a major and I was very proud of it.